-ltem ESET
+Item ESET

 1 Understand technical problem 4/4 (100%)

 2 Design solution to problem 3/4 (75%)

 3 Understand how to use tools 4/4 (100%)

 Overall Pass Target

-Design well-defined tech problems Rubric Performance Criteria No/Limited Proficiency (1) Proficiency (3) High Proficiency (4) Understand tech problem 4 , Design solution to problem 1 1 2 Tools 1 3 High Proficiency Proficienc y Some Proficiency Limited or no Proficiency Understanding of Technical Problen has some ry or misses important ambiguity some Problem is defined incorrectly or too narrowly.
-Key information is missing or incorrect Problem not defined at all Design of system solve problem to can describe planned experiments and how they relate the problem; rel hypotheses to previous knowledge; to relation of nts, es, ion of timeline, Fails to formulate hypotheses to test.
+С Design well-defined tech problems Rubric Performance Criteria No/Limited Proficiency (1) Sc ome Proficiency Proficiency (3) High Proficiency (4) Understand tech problem 4 Design solution to problem 1 1 2 Tools 1 3 High Proficiency Proficiency Some Proficiency Limited or no Proficiency Understanding of Technical Probler ry Problem statement has some ambiguit or misses some important issues Problem is defined incorrectly or too narrowly.
+Key information is missing or incorrect Problem not defined at all Design of system solve problem to can describe planned experiments and how they relate the problem; relate hypotheses to previous knowledge; to Description of planned experiments, relation of hypotheses, identification of steps and timeline, can be accomplished Fails to formulate hypotheses to test.
 Does not express possible outcomes.
-No clue on how to solve problem Tools Consistently use new procedures and tools successfully, and can describe rationale for the Runs appropriate control and replicate experiments and tools, notalways successful accurately m. rationale. but may be .
-May not xplain Control ate Errors made in analytical methods, but sources of error aren't found.
-Appropriate control or replicate experiments not run.
-Unfamiliar with rudimentary electrical measurement tools
+No clue on how to solve problem Tools Consistently uses new procedures and tools successfully, and can describe rationale for their Runs appropriate control and replicate experiments m.
+Uses new methods and tools, but may notalways be successful.
+May no accurately xplain rationale.
+Control and replicate xperiments run Errors made in analytical methods, but sources of error aren't found.
+Appropriate control or replicate experiments not run. measurement tools